rajanphadnis/ChicanoParkHistoryApp/README.md

 - High priority

-  - Provide Offline support to the user in the event the user has no internet connection
+  - Provide Offline support to the user in the event the user has no internet connection (semi-complete)
     - Why: To stay true to our goal of accessibility
     - Difficulty and Feasibility: Medium-difficulty.
 Feasible.
 Using caching and pre-written text, the ability to display information on each mural even when the user is not connected to WiFi, which increases accessibility
-  - Have the user use their camera (Image Recognition) to capture, identify and pull up info for a specific mural
+  - ✔Have the user use their camera (Image Recognition) to capture, identify and pull up info for a specific mural (complete)✔
     - Why: For an easy, user friendly way of accessing information about the murals.
     - You scan the murals, and it will display information about the scanned mural, maybe in a pop-up type of display.
     - medium difficulty to implement
-  - Virtual QR Codes:
+  - ✔Virtual QR Codes (complete)✔
     - Why: Makes interacting very easy
     - Who
-  - Vuforia
   - Audio tour
     - Why: More accessibility options
     - Very feasible